mccurcio/mccurcio.github.io/_docs/resources/research-topics.md

 - Python - Setting up your enviroment (versions for window, linux or that other OS)
   - working with Conda or
   - venv
-- Building a simple game (Hangman, tic-tac-toe, or something similar)
 - Documenting your work - the PEP-8 way
 - Exploring `<insert your favorite library>`
 - Git, github, and source control (how to make your repo look professional)